ViralTexts/gtr-clusters/clusters/18710629-sn84026753-ExplorationsAtJerusalem.md

 <table style="width: 100%;"><tr><td style="width: 50%">

 down to the spot and examined it; and, constitution, equal to all the responsibili­
 in order that you may have an idea of ties of polygamy, of self-pride, cool self.
 the extent of our work, I will give you a managemont, and self-will, with an edu­
 description of our descentton chi eigios and an aptes
 The shaft mouth is on the south side and ardor for power and avarice, Young
-of the Sanctuary wall, near th
+of the Sanctuary wall, near the
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:vtu:batch_vtu_irasburg_ver01:data:sn83025667:00280777821:1871062701:0318/pct:51.308805,91.039932,22.295442,3.217158/!600,600/0/default.jpg"/>
 </td>